mattrussi/gitlab-com-runbooks/docs/patroni/pg_collect_query_data.md

                Index Cond: (id = project_authorizations.user_id)
 ```

-Another interesting step is evaluate the access plan on https://explain.depesz.com and share in the template.
+Another interesting step is to evaluate the access plan on https://explain.depesz.com and share in the template.

 ## Collecting QPS info from Thanos